 One day there was a knock at the door.
 I opened it to find a New York streetwise fast talker who opened with, "Is this the Funky house?"
 I told him it was and he said, "My name's Lenny, I want to print your posters in Europe for distribution over there."
 Lenny opened his thick wallet and rifled through thousands of dollars in hundred dollar bills, then looked up at me inquisitively.
 "Come on IN, Lenny!"
 I said with a flourish, and swung the door wi-i-i-i-ide open.

 Lenny lived in Wimbledon, about as far from the Bronx as one could get, and was obviously loaded with cold, hard, motorcycle-buying CASH.
 Jack and I were paying verrrry close attention to dear Lenny as he laid out his plans.
-He was busy buying up hip Haight-Ashbury goodies and was going to be the psychedelic King of Europe!
+He was busy buying up hip American art goodies and wanted to be the Art King of Europe!
 I always wanted to go to England and saw my chance.
-Lenny wanted me there to supervise the printing, so off I went.
+Lenny wanted me there anyway to supervise the printing, so off I went.

-Lenny had earlier made a pile and had helped the struggling actor, Oliver Reed, when he needed a leg up...a kindness Oliver never forgot.
-As things happen, Lenny fell on hard times and the now emergingly successful Oliver was there big-time to return the favor, bankrolling Lenny's psychedelic venture.
+Lenny had earlier made a pile and had helped the struggling actor, Oliver Reed, who lived next door to him in Wimbledon, when Ollie needed a leg up...a kindness Oliver never forgot.
+As things happen, Lenny fell on hard times and the now emergingly successful Oliver was there big-time to return the favor, bankrolling Lenny's American venture.

-My last day of my 6 weeks in England saw me with 5 shillings and a dime to my name.
+My last day of my 6 weeks in England saw me with a handful of English change and a dime to my name.
 I had noticed that Wimbledon was at the end of one of the District Underground line spurs, and thought I would go there to see what the tennis capitol of the world was like.
-The fare was 2'-6 return from West Kensington, where I was staying at Olympia.
-That left me with just two-and-a-half shillings...the price of a pint.
+The return fare was half my change, which left me the price of a pint.
 Well...I would go to Wimbledon, wander around, have that pint, then head back to my friends' house and leave for the Big Apple in the morning.